 If a provider/consumer application provides a URL that does not host a NotifyListener service, the ws-ISBM Service Provider MAY choose to defer or not to send (possibly after some time) a NotifyListener request considering intermittent network issues.

-Note If a provider/consumer application provides a malformed URL, a ParameterFault is returned.
+NOTE If a provider/consumer application provides a malformed URL, a ParameterFault is returned.
 An invalid Notification URL is one in which the address is unreachable.

 Content-Based Filtering

 To allow efficient content-based filtering of messages, FilterExpression/s MAY be added to a subscription or read request session to provide a filtering definition.
-A ws-ISBM Service Provider MUST declare the expression languages for which it provides support (possibly none).
+As part of a conformance specification a ws-ISBM Service Provider MUST declare the expression languages for which it provides support (possibly none).
 A ws-ISBM Service Provider MUST ignore any FilterExpression/s not specified in a supported expression language by treating the expression to be defined using the special ‘ALLOW-ALL’ expression language.

 A special expression language ‘ALLOW-ALL’ MUST be supported by all ws-ISBM Service Providers that support content-based filtering.
 When the expression language is ‘ALLOW-ALL’ the expression MAY be empty.
 The result of evaluating an expression of the ‘ALLOW-ALL’ language MUST always return the complete Message Content.